Mila (city)

 Mila (ميلة, mīla, [miːla]) is a city in the northeast of Algeria and the capital of Mila Province.
 In antiquity, it was known as Milevum (in Latin; as such still a Latin Catholic titular see) or Miraeon, Μιραίον (in Ancient Greek) and was situated in the Roman province of Numidia.

 History

 Ancient history

 In Ptolemy's Geography, IV, iii, 7, the city is mentioned under the name of Mileum or Mireon.
 During the Roman era it was called Colonia Sarnensis Milevitana, after the River Sarnus in Campania, whence the colonists had emigrated.
 This name is often found in the inscriptions of the city.
 Together with Cirta, Collo and Rusicade, Milevum formed the confederation known as the Four Colonies, the territory of which was very extensive.
 In the 6th century the Byzantine Emperor Justinian had Milevum enclosed by a fortified wall, which still stands and forms a rampart for the Muslim city of Mila.
 It has yielded quite a number of Latin inscriptions from this city and a colossal statue of Saturn.

 Under Arab Islamic rule

-Between 665 and 682 the city was conquered by the Umayyad Arabs commanded by Abu al-Muhajir Dinar.
+Between 665 and 682 the city was conquered by the Umayyad Arabs commanded by the Egyptian general Abu al-Muhajir Dinar.